 What is the prime age for men?
 What are the most alpha male traits?
-Well, for starters, there is no one-size-fits-all answer because it depends on each individual person.
-It also depends on what you're talking about when you define "prime".
+Well, for starters, there is no one-size-fits-all answer because it depends on each person.
+It also depends on what you're talking about when you define "prime."
 If you're talking about sex drive and physical prowess, a man in his 20s might beat a man in his 70s (although, not always!
 There are some very physically fit 70-year-old men out there who would gladly show up their 20-something counterparts!)
 On the other hand, if you're talking about wealth, health, and family, men in their 30s and 40s seem to be right in the sweet spot.
 With this in mind, let's dive into guys' lives from a scientific and cultural standpoint.

 Men in Their 20s Are Sexual

 If you're talking strictly about sex and nothing else, men in their 20s are often in their prime simply because their hormone levels are at their peak.
-A lot of guys in this age range are trying to figure out how to take a good dick pic.
+Many guys in this age range are trying to figure out how to take a good dick pic.
 Testosterone levels are typically at their highest in men who are in their late teens and early 20s.
 That means they respond quickly to sexual arousal and have a very healthy appetite for all things sexual.
 However, it's safe to say that 20-year-olds aren't exactly at the prime age for men because they've got a lot of learning and maturing to do to make it through life.
 Not only that, but sex is a very psychological act, and simply being able to keep it up, if you will, doesn't necessarily mean the sex is good for either partner.
-It simply means the act is able to happen and may or may not be exciting when it does.
+It simply means the act can happen and may or may not be exciting when it does.
 For this act to be truly successful for both parties, men need to have the psychological power to please their partners, recognize their needs, and adjust their approaches to sexy time.